qidi-community/Plus4-Wiki/content/disable QIDILink-client/README.md

     - run the command `sed -i 's!^\/root\/QIDILink\-client\/udp_server!\#\/root\/QIDILink\-client\/udp_server!' /root/xindi/build/start.sh`

       ![image](https://github.com/user-attachments/assets/b09a4d9d-19f7-44df-9789-5024ed48cae8)
-1. Go to the systemd service directory
+1. Disable the systemd service
     - run the command `cd /etc/systemd/system`
     - run the command `mv -v QIDILink-client.service{,.masked}`
     - run the command `systemctl mask QIDILink-client`

-      You should now have 2 files in that location, where the "right" one `QIDILink-client.service` is actually pointing towards the big black hole called `/dev/null`.
+      You should now have 2 files in that location, where the "right" one (in the eyes of the OS, called `QIDILink-client.service`) is actually pointing towards the big black hole called `/dev/null`.
       ![image](https://github.com/user-attachments/assets/49fff9cd-b761-41e0-bf94-2653b8074d5a)

 ## Restart the Printer